TheOdinProject/curriculum/foundations/javascript_basics/clean_code.md

 setTimeout(stopTimer, 3600000);
 ```

-You probably noticed the problem right away.
+The problem is easy to spot.
 What does the undeclared variable `3600000` mean and how long is this timeout going to count down before executing `stopTimer`?
+Even if you know that JavaScript understands time in milliseconds, a calculator is needed.

 Now, let's make this code more meaningful by introducing a descriptive variable: